Offer ends in: 2h 7m 27s

 • Nature’s Variety Prairie Beef & Barley Recipe Dry Dog Food

-The Rhodesian Ridgeback Labrador mix will have a treat with Nature’s Variety dog food.
+The Rhodesian Ridgeback Labrador mix will be treated with Nature’s Variety dog food.
 This brand boasts real beef as its first ingredient.
-It also contains a turkey meal, antioxidant-rich fruits vegetables, and whole grains.
+It also contains a turkey meal, antioxidant-rich fruits, vegetables, and whole grains.
 Turkey meal provides the necessary protein levels to complement the real beef ingredient.
 Nature’s Variety also contains a mix of beef heart and liver.

 • American Journey Chicken & Brown Rice

-This large breed recipe is a nutritious meal for large breeds like the Labrador Rhodesian Ridgeback because it contains real and deboned meat that can improve or maintain lean muscles.
-It is also good for the hybrid dog’s bone health with its high levels of calcium and phosphorus.
-This brand also helps improve vision and brain development because of the inclusion of the omega-3, DHA.
-This American Journey product also includes wholesome grains like barley, brown rice, blueberries, cranberries, and carrots, leaving a delicious blend of flavor.
+This large breed recipe is nutritious for large breeds like the Labrador Rhodesian Ridgeback because it contains real and deboned meat that can improve or maintain lean muscles.
+It is also good for the hybrid dog’s bone health with its high calcium and phosphorus levels.
+This brand also helps improve vision and brain development by including omega-3 and DHA.
+This American Journey product also includes wholesome grains like barley, brown rice, blueberries, cranberries, and carrots, leaving a delicious flavor blend.

 • FirstMate Large Breed Pacific Ocean Fish Formula

 This formula meets the nutritional requirements of the Rhodesian Ridgeback crossed with Labrador.
 It derives nutrients and protein from its main ingredient, wild fish from the herring family.
-This single source protein diet helps eliminate allergy risks from chicken.
+This single-source protein diet helps eliminate chicken allergy risks.
 FirstMate’s large breed product contains omega-3 and omega-6 fatty acids that will also help keep the skin and coat of the hybrid dog healthy.

 • BLUE Buffalo Life Protection Formula